What is PIP?

 The test involves three key steps: (1) creation of an indent, (2) measurement of the shape of the residual indent profile and (3) analysis of the residual indent profile using an accelerated inverse finite element analysis to determine the stress-strain curve.
 The stress-strain curve includes the yield strength, the work-hardening behaviour, ultimate tensile strength and uniform elongation (at the necking point).

-To indent the sample, PIP uses a hard spherical indenter, with a radius of 0.5 – 1 mm.
-The load during indentation is adjusted to create a residual indent profile that is 100-200 µm deep.
+To indent the sample, PIP uses a selection of hard spherical indenters, ranging from ~0.25-1 mm in width.
+The load during indentation is adjusted to create a residual indent profile that is ~25-200 µm deep.
 Indent size is a point of differentiation from other indentation-based methods, such as nano-indentation.
 A PIP indent is large in comparison to the microstructure of most metallic materials, which means that the indent is probing the bulk material response, rather than individual grains.

 FIGURE 1, shows an example indent to a depth of 180 µm with a 1 mm radius indenter in a nickel-based superalloy sample.
 The resulting indent is ~1 mm in diameter and is large relative to the grain size of the material, meaning that the bulk material response is probed.